fsmosca/musketeer-chess/README.md

 The reason for this is that the musketeer pieces at king and rook columns will enter the playing area at the same time when making a **castle** move - this is not allowed.

 ### 5. Gating and pinned piece
 It is illegal to move a pinned piece even if it gates a musketeer piece covering the king attacker.
-In the image below, the rook at square A1 pins the knight at B2, the knight could have played Nc3/H or Na3/H or Nd2/H, gating the hawk to B1 - covering the rook attacker, but those moves are illegal.
+In the image below, the black rook at square A1 pins the white knight at B1, the knight could have played Nc3/H or Na3/H or Nd2/H, gating the hawk to B1 - covering the rook attacker, but those moves are illegal.

 ##### White to move, black rook pins the white knight